apache/tomee/examples/jsf-managedBean-and-ejb/README.md

                version="2.0">

+The complete source code is provided below but let's break down to look at some smaller snippets and see  how it works.

-We'll first declare the FacesServlet in the web.xml
+We'll first declare the `FacesServlet` in the `web.xml`

       <servlet>
         <servlet-name>Faces Servlet</servlet-name>